 Can I get health rebates for my clients?

 - Generally speaking, no. Most insurance companies offer health rebates to only registered clincal psychologists.
 However, there are a few which will recognise NLP as a modality for rebates.
 You will need to contact individual insurance companies for more information and application forms.

-Clinical Membership is available to anyone in Australia who has:
+Professional Membership is available to anyone in Australia who has:

 1. Completed NLP Practitioner and Master Practitioner Certification courses which meet the minimum training requirements.

 2. Has been working with clients as an NLP Coach or Therapist for a minimum of 200 client hours post Master Practitioner